travelsonic/Sonic-the-Hedgehog-Object-Hitbox-Information/Megadrive/Sonic the Hedgehog 2/Boss Hitbox Information.md

 # **Boss Hitbox Information:**
 ## **Mecha Sonic**

 Mecha Sonic has a hitbox whose origin X/Y coordinates are shared with Mecha Sonic's X/Y coordinates.
-Its width radius is 16, and its height radius is 27, resulting in a 33x55 rectangle.
+Its width radius is 16, and its height radius is 27, resulting in a 33 x 55 rectangle.

 Mecha Sonic also has 2 damage hitboxes.